 JAMES KING-HOLMES / SCIENCE PHOTO LIBRARY JAMES KING-HOLMES / SCIENCE PHOTO LIBRARY

 Computer Imaging Sperm Selection (CISS).
-Video light micrograph of a needle capturing a fertile sperm by the CISS method (Computer Imaging Sperm Selection).
+Two micro- needles are inserted into a droplet of semen to capture fertile sperm by the CISS method (Computer Imaging Sperm Selection).
 This is a step in the process of in vitro fertilisation.
-Sperm heads are seen as dark spherical objects.
-They are monitored by computer: white tracks are fertile sperm; yellow tracks show infertile sperm.
-Fertility is determined by sperm head movement, swim speed and tail thrashing.
-Once computer selected, the sperm is sucked into a micro-needle and placed on the surface of a human egg for fertilisation.
-CISS was developed by British scientist Dr Steve Green.
+The sperm are viewed through a video microscope and monitored by computer.
+The computer highlights fertile sperm by their head movement, swim speed & tail thrashing.
+These sperm are then sucked into the micro-needles and placed on the surface of a human egg for fertilisation (Sub-zonal Insemination or SUZI).
+In 1994 the first baby was born using this method.
+CISS was developed by British scientist, Dr Steve Green.

 Model release not required.
 Property release not required.